 So is pronation just a flattening of the arch?
 In many respects, yes.
 You can say that a pronated foot is a flat foot.
 But you have to remember that there's a number of different medical conditions that result in pronation.
 What we'll be focusing on treating in this blog post are the cases of simple flat feet that result in foot fatigue.

 So how do we treat pronation?
-There's several categories of products on our website that can be used to treat pronation.
-Those categories include arch cookies, arch supports and heel wedges.
+There are several categories of products on our website that can be used to treat pronation.
+Those categories include arch cookies, arch supports, and heel wedges.
 Arch cookies were traditionally used as a solution for children's shoes.
 But for mild cases of pronation, an arch cookie can be a great solution.
-Arch cookies can be used by adult to treat mild pronation.
+Arch cookies can be used by adults to treat mild pronation.
 Arch cookies fit well into dress shoes and Oxfords.
 The only limitation with arch cookies is that the shoe has to have a firm medial wall on which the arch cookie can be fixed.

 Pronation - treatment with arch supports

 What's the old reliable in terms of treating pronation?
 That's the arch support.
 Arch supports come in a lot of different makes and models.
-For instance, where one arch support might be good for sports, another might be good for dress.
-Be sure to look at our complete line of arch supports for more examples of what might fit your particular need.
+For instance, where one arch support might be good for sports, another might be good for dress shoes.
+Be sure to look at our complete line of arch supports for more examples of what might fit your particular needs.

 Just a few of our arch supports include -